-Project sponsors initiate the flex funding process by engaging stakeholders to identify the transportation need.
+Project sponsors initiate the flexible funding process by engaging stakeholders to identify the transportation need.
 If the project sponsor is a member community of an MPO, the project may be selected for funding through the MPO's call for projects.
-In some regions, the State DOT may initiate project identification.
-The project sponsor coordinates with the FTA Regional Office and FHWA Division Office on project readiness and the project's ability to be implemented in a timely manner, gaining initial buy-in to use flexible funds for the transit investment.
+In some states, the State DOT may initiate project identification.
+The project sponsor coordinates with the FTA Regional Office and FHWA Division Office on National Environmental Policy Act (NEPA) readiness and the project's ability to be implemented in a timely manner, gaining initial buy-in to use flexible funds for the transit investment.
+At end of the chapter, click on the relevant entity type to navigate to the next step.